google/WebFundamentals/src/_langs/en/updates/2015-08-27-using-requestidlecallback.markdown

 ## FAQ

 * **Is there a polyfill?**
     Sadly not.
 The reason this API exists is because it plugs a very real gap in the web platform.
-Inferring a lack of activity is difficult, but no JavaScript APIs exist to determine the amount of free space at the end of the frame, so at best you have to make guesses.
+Inferring a lack of activity is difficult, but no JavaScript APIs exist to determine the amount of free time at the end of the frame, so at best you have to make guesses.
 APIs like `setTimeout`, `setInterval`, or `setImmediate` can be used to schedule work, but they are not timed to avoid user interaction in the way that `requestIdleCallback` is.
 * **What happens if I overrun the deadline?**
     If `timeRemaining()` returns zero, but you opt to run for longer, you can do so without fear of the browser halting your work.
 However, the browser gives you the deadline to try and ensure a smooth experience for your users, so unless there’s a very good reason, you should always adhere to the deadline.
 * **Is there maximum value that `timeRemaining()` will return?**